The Surprising Link Between Chocolates And Romance

 When someone had the genius idea of sweetening the bitter cocoa drink served to Spanish royalty, its reputation changed.
 A century later, Giacomo Casanova used the sweetened chocolatey drink in his pursuit of various women.

 In addition to being a legendary lover, Casanova also was a gambler.
-You can feel a bit like him by drinking cocoa when you play real money Bingo online.
+You can feel a bit like him by drinking cocoa when you play fun games online.
 The English king Charles II reportedly drank vast quantities of cocoa prepared for him by the physician Henry Stubbe, who believed in its ability to enhance the libido.

 The Victorian Connection